 Sometimes, however, the colour can be quite random despite the growing conditions.
 The plant above has different coloured leaves for no obvious reason.
 The leaves come from one single plant.

 Colours can also change with the seasons.
 Cooler months will bring out the purple in the regular hearts and pink in the variegated version.

-The potting mix, size of the pot and watering can also have an effect on the colour.
+The potting mix, size of the pot and watering will have an effect on the colour as well.

-The leaves can range in size from couple of centimeters (0.8 inch) to less than 1 cm (0.4 inch).
+The leaves can range in size from couple of centimetres (0.8 inch) to less than 1 cm (0.4 inch).
 Again, the size of the leaves can be determined by light, seasons, size of pots and potting mix.
 Darker growing position is likely to result in bigger leaves but the plant will grow less of them.
 Plants in bright light can have smaller leaves, but the strings will have more hearts.
-In winter the leaves can sometimes also grow smaller.
+In winter the leaves may grow smaller.

 Ceropegia Woodii flowers quite prolifically and randomly, once established.
 The flowers are bulbous at the bottom with a long, tubular centre and end in a canopy of purple petals covered in fine hair.
 The colour of the flowers can range from pink to dark purple.
 If the flowers have been pollinated, two opposite, long seed pods will be formed.
 The plant can be grown from seed, though they may take a while to germinate.

 Ceropegia Woodii can be propagated by cuttings, seed or leaf.
 The easiest way to propagate this plant is by cuttings.
 Seed propagation works well with the Chain of Hearts, though the process is quite slow as is leaf propagation.

 To grow Ceropegia Woodii from seed wait until the seed pods harden up and start opening.
 To collect the seeds and stop them from falling on the ground or flying away (seeds are attached to a bit of fluff so they can be carried by the wind), the seedpods can be bagged in breathable small bags (similar to tea bags).